civican/legisinfo/42-1/bills/C-68/bill_text.md

     whether any measures and standards to offset the harmful alteration, disruption or destruction of fish habitat give priority to the restoration of degraded fish habitat;

-    traditional knowledge of the Indigenous peoples of Canada that has been provided to the Minister; and
+    **Indigenous** knowledge of the Indigenous peoples of Canada that has been provided to the Minister; and

     any other factor that the Minister considers relevant.